vinegarhq/vinegarhq.github.io/src/Sober/Troubleshooting/index.md

 #### Solution

 Use the Wayland session for your DE where possible.

-Otherwise, override the socket to Wayland with the following command:
+> The following command is not recommended as it will mess up mouse positioning and speed.
+If you wish to proceed at your own risk, override the socket to Wayland with the following command:
 ```shell
 flatpak override --user --socket=wayland --nosocket=x11 org.vinegarhq.Sober
 ```